- November 4th- Appleton, WI

 Who Should Attend?

-Professionals and community leaders working or interested in the fields of public health, nutrition and exercise, or wellness should attend.
+Professionals and community leaders working or interested in the fields of public health, nutrition, exercise, or wellness should attend.
 Participants should be in good physical health and be able to collaborate with local agencies or organizations to provide StrongBodies in their community.

 To be eligible to be a StrongBodies Leader, YOU MUST:

-- Be an employee/staff with a nonprofit organization; independent personal trainers, consultants, and for-profit individuals/groups are not eligible to attend the training or to implement the StrongBodies program.
-If you are not an employee/staff of a nonprofit, BUT are working in partnership with a nonprofit organization to implement the program, you must submit a letter from the nonprofit organization as your sponsor.
-In addition, all leaders are required to sign a scope of use agreement regarding nonprofit use of the program only, as well as an understanding that this is not a train-the-trainer program (you are being trained to implement programs and are not permitted to train new trainers).
+- All leaders are required to sign a scope of use agreement regarding the fidelity of the StrongBodies program, nonprofit use of the program only, as well as an understanding that this is not a train-the-trainer program (you are being trained to implement programs and are not permitted to train new trainers).

 - Be actively strength training.
 Being physically active in general is, of course, important.
 But, the expectation is that you are very familiar with lifting weights and are personally committed to and regularly practicing the behavior.
 This is a mandatory criteria for eligibility.